Responsible management of lost and homeless dogs and cats

 The first objective of the shelter is to reunite dogs and cats with their owners.
 If owners cannot be found, or decline to recover their pet, dogs and cats are adopted directly from the shelter or through a network of animal rescue and welfare partners.

-Under provincial legislation, dogs and cats must remain in the care of the shelter for a minimum of three days, not counting the day of admission, before an assessment is made for suitability for adoption.
+Under provincial legislation, dogs and cats must remain in the care of the shelter for a minimum of three days, not counting the day of admission or holidays, before an assessment is made for suitability for adoption.
 All dogs and cats are spayed or neutered prior to adoption.

 The City of Greater Sudbury has partnerships with animal rescue and welfare groups for fostering both dogs and cats.
 Volunteer networks across the province offer many opportunities for pets to be adopted both locally and elsewhere.

 Euthanasia is not performed at Greater Sudbury Animal Shelter.
-Animals with serious injuries, illness or behavioral issues are brought to a local veterinarian for assessment or treatment and may be euthanized upon recommendation of the vet.
-All dogs and cats receive inoculations when they arrive at the shelter to reduce the risk of disease transmission
+Animals with serious injuries, illness or behavioral issues are brought to a local veterinarian for assessment or treatment and may be euthanized for humane reasons upon recommendation of the vet.

 Greater Sudbury Animal Shelter will undergo an evaluation after a one-year trial for cost effectiveness, efficiencies and citizen satisfaction.

-Greater Sudbury Animal Shelter provides care to dogs and cats that are temporarily homeless because of fire, medical or similar emergency.
+Greater Sudbury Animal Shelter provides care to dogs and cats that are temporarily homeless because of an eviction, incarceration, fire, medical or similar emergency.

-The Shelter will provide short-term emergency shelter.
+The Shelter will provide short-term emergency shelter for five days.
 If the pet owner is unable to take back the pet, the dog or cat will be assessed for adoptability.

 Sometimes responsible pet owners must find a new home for their dog or cat.
 It is always preferable for the pet owner to search for a new home on their own; however, if this is not possible Greater Sudbury Animal Shelter will accept surrendered dogs and cats.